Health & Fitness Calculators

 What Are Your Calorie Requirements?

-Many want to lose weight, and the most straightforward approach is to consume fewer calories daily.
-But how many calories does the body need to stay healthy?
-Experts determine this by the level of daily physical activity, which is typical for each person.
+If you want to lose weight, the most straightforward approach is to consume fewer calories than you burn daily.
+But how many calories does your body actually need to remain healthy?
+Experts determine this based on an individual's unique resting metabolic rate and daily physical activity level.

-Unless medically supervised, Harvard Health Publications recommends that women consume at least 1,200 calories and men consume at least 1,500 daily.
+Unless monitored by a medical professional, Harvard Health Publications recommends that women consume no fewer than 1,200 calories per day, and men no fewer than 1,500 calories per day.

 What are calories

-Carbohydrates, proteins, and fats are the primary sources of calories in an average person’s diet.
-According to some research, the calories shown on food packaging and the calories ingested and kept might differ substantially.
-This shows the complexities of calories and nutrition, which explains why there are many differing viewpoints on the "perfect" way to lose weight.
+Carbohydrates, proteins, and fats are the primary macronutrient sources of calories in the average human diet.
+Interestingly, recent studies suggest that the calories listed on food packaging can differ substantially from the calories your body actually absorbs and stores.
+This highlights the complex science of human metabolism and explains why there are so many differing viewpoints on the "perfect" diet.

 Calories in Everyday Foods